alanblockley/dynamodb_sql_wrapper/README.md

 - Parsing of SQL-like queries into DynamoDB operations
 - Logging of operations for debugging and monitoring

+## When would I use this?

+This wrapper is useful when you want to use SQL-like syntax to interact with DynamoDB, but you don't want to learn DynamoDB's native query language.

+This can be useful when you are migrating from a relational database to DynamoDB, or if you are using DynamoDB as a data store for reporting and business intelligence workloads.

+Some legacy applications are built using SQL, and you want to gradually transition to DynamoDB without having to rewrite the queries.

+In other cases, businesses may not have the resources to hire a team of DynamoDB experts, and may instead use this wrapper to allow their existing SQL-focused teams to interact with DynamoDB.

 ## Installation

 To install the DynamoDBSQLWrapper, use pip: